 It’s important that you try to be as fit and healthy as possible before your operation.
 You can also prepare your home for when you return from hospital.

-If you're overweight, your doctor may recommend a weight-loss programme.
 You can also exercise to strengthen your upper body.
 This will help you to get around after the surgery when using walking aids, such as crutches.
 If it's possible, try to strengthen your leg muscles.
 Strengthening the muscles in your legs will speed your recovery and make it easier to do the post-operative exercises.
 Your surgeon or physiotherapist will recommend exercises for you.

 You may need help after surgery.
 It's a good idea to arrange to have a friend or family member stay with you for a couple of weeks after the operation.